 The impacts of bioturbation on soil aggregate stability are however not all positive among soils.
-Jouquet et al. (2016) determined that in Ferralsol soils, termites greatly interactions were found to have diminished the soil aggregate stability at all size fractions compared to Vertisol materials, which were only affected by the destabilizing action of macro-aggregates greater than 250 mm.
-This selective effect may be due to the effects between deposition of organic matter by termites, alterations in clay mineralogy, and the natural structural properties of various soil types and could not be considered that the net effect of bioturbation on soil stability always is positive.
+Jouquet et al. (2016) determined that in Ferralsol soils, termite interactions were found to have diminished the soil aggregate stability at all size fractions compared to Vertisol materials, which were only affected by the destabilizing action of macro-aggregates greater than 250 mm.
+This selective effect may be due to the effects between deposition of organic matter by termites, alterations in clay mineralogy, and the natural structural properties of various soil types and it could not be considered that the net effect of bioturbation on soil stability always is positive.

 Spatial patterning and persistence of bioturbation effects leave sustained legacies in soil characteristics that persist in the agricultural productivity and ecological processes at both temporal scales of years up to centuries.
 The developmental patterns of the various mound types have been described in a study by Harit and Jouquet (2021), as cathedral mounds indicating separate patches of the landscape displaying distinctive physical and chemical characteristics (sharp contrast to the surrounding soils), and lenticular mounds that may be developed by differentiation of the soil or by colonization of former cathedral mounds by other termite species.
-Progression of lenticular mounds to background properties after background soil has been abandoned results in slow recovery and this in turn sustains the heterogeneity of the landscape and furnishes the environment with refugia to plant species when they are under stress.
+Progression of lenticular mounds to background properties after the background soil has been abandoned results in slow recovery and this in turn sustains the heterogeneity of the landscape and furnishes the environment with refugia to plant species when they are under stress.

 Archaeological studies on the influence of bioturbation on mound preservation through mapping of archival aerial photography of Cambodia of 1950s showed that mounds still appear recognizable 70 years later indicating that the effects of bio-turbation can persist over several human generations.
 Interestingly the densities of mounds were greater where the paddy fields had been recently converted than in areas that had been converted prior to the year 1953, which indicated possible initial stimulation of termites and bioturbators followed by subsequent declines in population.
 Such discoveries define the termite mounds as a permanent monument of vegetation community of the past and reflectors of historical land-use regime, and also point to their functions as source of nutrient concentration and biological diversity in present day agricultural horizons.

-The functional consequences of the soil conservation and agricultural sustainability of termite bioturbation are dependent on the control of the ratio between positive effect on soil structure and the possible negative effects on crop establishment and the level of nutrients available.
+The functional consequences of the soil conservation and agricultural sustainability of termite bioturbation are dependent on the control of the ratio between the positive effect on soil structure and the possible negative effects on crop establishment and the level of nutrients available.
 Nel et al. (2025) examined the possible impact of termite bioturbation on promoting inorganic carbon sequestration via the oxalate-carbonate mechanism where frass-treated soils had higher rates of respiration and bicarbonate generation, indicating that bioturbation by termites could have a role in the long-term sequestration of carbon other than the organic matter which commonly receives much attention in soil conservation discourse.
 The basic process that undergoes bioturbation is a profound change in the three-dimensional structure of the soil matrix and the formation of pore networks that can determine not only the flow of water and air but also the roots exploring patterns, accessibility of habitation of microorganisms, and the distribution of soil fauna space.